-By default, your G Suite users can exchange email messages with any email address.
+By default, your users can exchange email messages with any email address.
 However, in some cases, you might want to restrict the addresses or domains your users can exchange messages with.
 For example, a school might want to allow students to exchange messages with faculty members and other students, but not with people outside of the school.

 When you restrict addresses or domains

 - To allow internal messages between users within your organization (the set of domains associated with your company or school), check the Bypass this setting for internal messages box.
+The set of domains for your organization includes parent domains and subdomains.

 - Email delivery restrictions apply to all users in the organizational unit.
 You can set up different restriction policies for different organizations.